Pickleball Paddle Resource Guide

 - Great for dinks, but also works for driving the ball down the court without too much effort

-- Top choice among competitive and professional players.
+- A top choice among competitive and professional players.

 - The newest face material for pickleball paddles.